From happy customers

 Is snorkeling safe for beginners and children?

 Yes!
-These tours prioritize safety.
-All vessels provide buoyancy aids, life vests, and expert crew.
-Many tours, especially those to Green Island or the Moore Reef pontoon, are specifically designed to be family-friendly with shallow, protected areas ideal for beginners and young children.
-Guided snorkel safaris are also available.
+These tours prioritize safety, offering buoyancy aids, life vests, and expert crew.
+Family-friendly tours, like Green Island or Moore Reef pontoons, feature shallow, protected areas, with guided snorkel safaris available.

 What’s included?
 Do I need to bring anything?

-Generally, snorkeling gear (mask, snorkel, fins), wetsuits/stinger suits, and expert guidance are included.
-Full-day tours usually provide lunch, and most offer morning/afternoon tea.
-You'll need to bring swimwear, reef-safe sunscreen, a towel, a hat, sunglasses, and a camera.
+Snorkeling gear, wetsuits/stinger suits, and expert guidance are usually included.
+Full-day tours provide lunch and often morning/afternoon tea.
+Bring swimwear, reef-safe sunscreen, a towel, hat, sunglasses, and a camera.

 Where are the best places to snorkel (Green Island vs Moore Reef vs Fitzroy)?